karanjadavid/karanjadavid/README.md

  🔭 Working on analytics projects using SQL & R programming language.

- 🌱 I’m currently learning python 🐍 and machine learning. 👯 Iooking to collaborate on 🚀 data projects
+ 🌱 I’m currently learning python. 🐍 👯 Iooking to collaborate on 🚀 data projects

  📧 You can reach me on karanjad61@gmail.com or on twitter @karanjadavid_M.